 Expandable camping trailer.

-Ever had one of those tool boxes where the top parts push away to reveal the box underneath?
+You know those tool boxes where the top parts push away to reveal the box underneath?
 Well this trailer is just a big one with wheels on.
 The door frames at each end support the roof and lift it just like a four poster car lift.
-You arrive on site, the roof lifts up, the sides pop out and the roof closes down on them.
+You arrive on site, the roof lifts up, the sides pop out and the roof closes down on them to lock and stabilise.
 The links that control the movement of the sides are steadied with torsion bars and chain and sprocket ties so powering it all is quite simple.
+Just one electric motor to make it all open up.
 The drawing shows one half closed and the other open; in practice both sides deploy together.
 The roof lift easily copes with the weight of the solar panels, dish, awning etc.

 The side pods can contain beds with lights and TV built in and/or a kitchen unit.
 The choice is yours.